dtag-dev-sec/dtag-dev-sec.github.io/_posts/2015-10-23-updated-docker.markdown

 If you want to upgrade your existing installation you can download [this upgrade script](https://github.com/dtag-dev-sec/tpotce/blob/master/upgrade.sh):

-1. Login to your T-Pot as tsec and execute the following commands, **but only run the script once**!
+1. Login to your T-Pot as `tsec` and execute the following commands, **but only run the script once**!

 		git clone https://github.com/dtag-dev-sec/tpotce.git
 		sudo tpotce/./upgrade.sh